michaelrosenberg300/1DT305/README.md

 To install Atom and the plugin use these [instructions](https://docs.pycom.io/gettingstarted/software/atom/).

 Now the host is setup for development and it is a good idea to update the firmware (FW) of the target.
-Note that there are two firmwares to be updated, the FW on the Lopy4 and the FW on the expansion board.
+Note that there are two FWs to be updated, the FW on the Lopy4 and the FW on the expansion board.

 To update the FW on the Lopy4 please follow these [instructions](https://docs.pycom.io/updatefirmware/device/).

 When that is done update the FW on the expansion board with these [instructions](https://docs.pycom.io/updatefirmware/expansionboard/).

-The second update is a little bit more complicated than the first one.
+The second update is a little bit more complicated.
 First you need to make sure that you know the version of your expansion board and then you need to download a specific tool (`DFU-Util`) to your computer to do the update.
-Since I am running on MacOS I used Homebrew to install it and everything went smoothly.
+Since I am running on MacOS I used `Homebrew` to install it and everything went smoothly.

 ## Putting everything together
-After fitting the PyCom onto the expansion board the temperature sensors were added to the breadboard.
-Use the power from the expansion board the power them.
+After fitting the Lopy4 onto the expansion board the temperature sensors were added to the breadboard.
+I used the power from the expansion board the power them.
 See the picture below for proper wiring:

 ![](https://i.imgur.com/WSPr37n.png)